Take our Free Practice Tests for the 2026 ACT.

 English

-You have 45 minutes to answer 75 questions during the English section of the ACT test.
-You will be given five essays or passages to read, and asked a series of multiple choice questions about each.
+You have 35 minutes to answer 50 questions during the English section of the ACT.
+You will be given essays or passages to read and asked a series of multiple-choice questions about each.
 Your task will basically be to find errors and the best choice of correction for these errors.
-Many questions include the choice “no change needed,” so you need to be secure in your knowledge of standard written English, as well as tools authors use to write effectively.
+Many questions include the choice “no change needed,” so you need to be secure in your knowledge of standard written English, as well as the tools authors use to write effectively.

 Mathematics

-The Mathematics section of the ACT test contains 60 questions and is timed for 60 minutes.
-You will have access to a calculator for all of the questions in this section, only.
+The Mathematics section of the ACT contains 45 questions and is timed for 50 minutes.
+You will have access to a calculator for all of the questions in this section, but for only this section.
 The content covers math skills that are typically learned through the end of the eleventh grade.
 You will need to use these skills and your reasoning ability to find correct answers.

 Reading